Rh incompatibility is a condition that develops when a pregnant woman has Rh-negative blood and the baby in her womb has Rh-positive blood.

 Prevention of Rh incompatibility

 Rh incompatibility is almost completely preventable.
-Rh-negative mothers should be followed closely by their obstetricians during pregnancy.
+Rh-negative mothers should be followed closely by their providers during pregnancy.

 Special immune globulins, called RhoGAM, are now used to prevent RH incompatibility in mothers who are Rh-negative.

-If the father of the infant is Rh-positive or if his blood type cannot be confirmed, the mother is given an injection of RhoGAM during the second trimester.
+If the father of the infant is Rh-positive or if his blood type is not known, the mother is given an injection of RhoGAM during the second trimester.
 If the baby is Rh-positive, the mother will get a second injection within a few days after delivery.

 These injections prevent the development of antibodies against Rh-positive blood.
-However, women with Rh-negative blood type must receive injections:
+However, women with Rh-negative blood type must get injections:

 - During every pregnancy